 On February 13, 2015, the Company completed an initial public offering ("the IPO") for 683,250 shares of common stock.
 The common stock was offered at an initial price to the public of \$6.00 per share.
 The gross proceeds to the Company from this offering was approximately \$4,100,000 before deducting underwriting discounts and other estimated offering expenses.
-The Company granted the representative of the underwriters a 45-day option to purchase up to 102,487 additional shares of its common stock to cover over-allotments, if any.
 The shares began trading on the OTCQB Venture Marketplace under the symbol "EYEG" on February 13, 2015 and the initial offering was closed on February 19, 2015.
-In related transactions, the Company converted all outstanding notes payable to shareholders and all shares of its convertible preferred stock to shares of such to 1.00 share of common stock.
-As of June 30, 2015, there are 6,477,093 shares of common stock outstanding at a par value of \$0.01.
-All preferred stock equity shareholder note and warrant liabilities have been extinguished.
+In related transactions, the Company converted all outstanding notes payable to shareholders and all shares of its convertible preferred stock to shares of common stock.
+The notes were converted to common shares at the discounted price of \$4.20 per share and the preferred shares were converted at the ratio of 10.98 shares of the preferred stock to 1.00 share of common stock.
+As of September 30, 2015, there are 7,654,644 shares of common stock outstanding at a par value of \$0.01.
+All preferred stock, shareholder notes and warrant liabilities have been extinguished.
+On August 5, 2015, the Company closed an underwritten public offering of 1,176,470 shares of its common stock and warrants to purchase 1,176,470 shares of its common stock and outside offering price of \$8.50 per share of common stock and warrant, before underwriting discounts and commissions.
+The warrants have an exercise price of \$10.62 per share, are immediately exercisable, and expire on August 5, 2020.
+At the closing of the offering, the Company also issued and sold additional warrants to purchase up to 176,470 shares of common stock in connection with the full exercise of the underwriters' over-allotment option to purchase additional warrants.
+The net proceeds to the Company were approximately \$8.8 million, assuming no exercise of the warrants, and after deducting underwriting discounts and commissions and estimated offering expenses payable by the Company.